Conditions Clostridioides (formerly Clostridium) difficile infection

 There are also several other treatment options, such as:

-- infusion with the antibody bezlotoxumab: this is a biotechnologically produced drug that binds to the bacterial toxins and renders them harmless.
+- Infusion with the antibody bezlotoxumab, a drug that binds to the bacterial toxins and renders them harmless.
+However, these antibodies have not be available in Germany since 1 January 2024 (based on the latest information in 2025).

-- stool transplant: the stool of a healthy donor is transferred into the patient’s intestines.
+- Fecal microbiota transplant (stool transplant): The stool from a healthy donor is transferred into the patient’s intestines, for example, in the form of capsules that are taken orally.
 However, the transfer carries the risk of transmitting other pathogens or triggering undesired processes in the recipient’s body.

-Interesting fact: A stool transplant is a highly effective treatment method for recurrent C. difficile infections.
+Interesting fact: A fecal microbiota transplant is a highly effective treatment method for recurrent C. difficile infections.
 It is successful in up to 90 percent of patients.

 - Czepiel J, Dróżdż M, Pituch H et al. Clostridium difficile infection: review.
 Eur J Clin Microbiol Infect Dis.
 2019;38(7):1211-1221. doi:10.1007/s10096-019-03539-6.